Asymptotically Minimax Robust Hypothesis Testing: Derivation of Minimax Equations and Problem Formulation

-\begin{proof} Application of $6.$ in Table~\ref{tab1du}, to \eqref{eq38} implies a unique minimizing $u_0$, which lies in $[0,1]$.
-Due to same reasoning, one can see that the minimizing $u_1^*=-u_1$ also lies in $[0,1]$.
+\begin{IEEEproof} Using the $6$th property of $D_u$ in \eqref{eq38} implies a unique minimizing $\hat{u}_0$, which lies in $[0,1]$.
+Due to same reasoning, one can see that the minimizing $\hat{u}_1^*=-\hat{u}_1$ also lies in $[0,1]$.
 Since $-C_0$ is the Chernoff distance which is symmetric \cite[p.
 82]{levy}, we have

-\end{proof} Proposition~\ref{prop3} implies that both optimization problems are equivalent and have the same result for $u_0=-u_1$.
+\end{IEEEproof} Proposition~\ref{prop3} implies that both optimization problems are equivalent and have the same result for $\hat{u}_0=-\hat{u}_1$.
 Hence, it is sufficient to consider only one of them.
-Eventually, the problem to be solved reduces to
+Considering the first formulation the problem to be solved can be reduced to